An all natural homemade baby powder that’s perfect for even the smallest baby! This powder smells incredible and is easy to make at home!

 After our third child, we made some rather large changes to our diet and lifestyle.
 These changes transpired after my husband’s return from a rather long military deployment and a long series of medical issues.

 Now, several years later (and after 5 kids) we are still navigating those changes.
 Amidst them all, we are happy that we took our health into concern.

-It was around that same time that I started to really question the ingredients in the common everyday items I was using, on myself and on my kids..
+It was around that same time that I started to really question the ingredients in the common everyday items.
 While it wasn’t always easy to find answers to the questions I had, I did find that many of the common products we use daily were not the greatest for our health.

 Baby powder was one of those items.

-You could even reuse the smaller baby powder bottles by prying off the lid, dumping the contents out and washing thoroughly.
-I would just scale back the recipe to use a smaller amount of arrowroot and essential oil.
+Or opt to reuse smaller baby powder bottles by prying off the lid, dumping the contents out and washing thoroughly.
+Just make sure you scale back the recipe accordingly.

 - Pop the top back on the baby powder container (snap it on), then give it a good shake to disperse the scent.

 Have you ever considered making your own baby powder?